SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya Emission at $\gtrsim$100 comoving kpc around and beyond the Virial-Radius Scale of Galaxy Dark Matter Halos: Introduction

-Recently, studies of intensity mapping analyses have investigated the large-scale matter distribution with Ly$\alpha$ emission \citep{Chang2010, Comaschi2016, Croft2016, Croft2018a, Kovetz2017, Chiang2018}.
-The intensity mapping measures the integrated emission of spectral lines from galaxies and the IGM. \citet{Croft2016, Croft2018a} derive a cross-correlation function between the positions of quasars and Ly$\alpha$ intensity in Sloan Digital Sky Survey spectra of luminous red galaxies after subtracting best-fitting model galaxy spectra, and detect a signal around quasars on scales of $1$-$15\ h^{-1}$ comoving Mpc.
+Recently, studies of intensity mapping analyses have investigated the large-scale matter distribution by measuring the integrated emission from galaxies and the IGM. (\citealt{Kovetz2017}; see also \citealt{Chang2010}; \citealt{Croft2016}; \citealt{Croft2018a}; \citealt{Chiang2019}). \citet{Croft2016, Croft2018a} derive a cross-correlation function between the positions of quasars and Ly$\alpha$ intensity in Sloan Digital Sky Survey spectra of luminous red galaxies after subtracting best-fitting model galaxy spectra, and detect a signal around quasars on scales of $1$--$15\ h^{-1}$ comoving Mpc.
 Quasars are very rare objects unlike galaxies.
 The strong radiation of quasars ionize the IGM gas around quasars.
 The environment around quasar is special in the universe.
 For understanding the galaxy formation, it is important to explore the environment around galaxies.
 To detect the diffuse emission from large-scale matter distribution around galaxies, we can make use of data from wide-field surveys and the intensity mapping analysis.
 In this study, we exploit wide and deep optical Hyper Suprime-Cam (HSC; \citealp{Miyazaki2012}; see also \citealp{Miyazaki2018, Komiyama2018, Furusawa2018, Kawanomoto2018}) images obtained by the Subaru Strategic Program (HSC SSP; \citealp{Aihara2018a}).
 The HSC SSP survey expends 300 nights of Subaru observing time over 5 years since 2014.
 The survey consists of three layers; Wide (W), Deep (D), and UltraDeep (UD).
 In the D and UD layers, NB imaging is carried out with 4 filters (\textit{NB387}, \textit{NB816}, \textit{NB921}, \textit{NB1010}).
 These NB imaging data allow us to make a large LAE sample and to use as Ly$\alpha$ 2D intensity maps.